mhwood/eccoseas/docs/source/index.rst

 Welcome to the ECCO Seas documentation!
 =======================================

+*Tools to generate regional ocean model simulations using ECCO global output.*

 Author: Mike Wood

-**eccoseas** is a Python library containing tools for creating regional ocean model simulations using the MIT General Circulation model using output from the ECCO Consortium's global ocean state estimates.
+**eccoseas** is a Python library containing tools for creating regional ocean model simulations using the MIT General Circulation.
+These configurations use output from the ECCO Consortium's global ocean state estimates including ECCOv4, ECCOv5 Alpha, and the biogeochmistry-flavored ECCO-Darwin.

 Motivation
 ----------
 When creating regional ocean models, the initial conditions, boundary conditions, and external forcing conditions are important considerations for the model run.
-There are lots of ways these conditions can be created.
-For example, by using climatologies, observations, and existing coarse resolution model.
+There are lots of ways these conditions can be created including using climatologies, observations, and existing coarse resolution model.
 This package provides a set of tools to read in data from ECCO's global ocean simulations and process them to generate models in a given regional domain.